Kong/kong-pongo/README.md

   shell now is `/bin/bash` (was `/bin/sh`)

-* [BREAKING] Support for Kong Enterprise versions before `3.0` is dropped (this is because for Eneterprise there were never Ubuntu images published in the 2.x range)
+* [BREAKING] Support for Kong Enterprise versions before `3.0` is dropped (this is because for Enterprise there were never Ubuntu images published in the 2.x range)

 * [BREAKING] Support for Kong opensource versions before `2.0` is dropped